A pool or spa requires building approval, issued by a private building certifier, if the pool or spa:

 a private building certifier for the pool and fence.

 Some pools sold at department stores and pool shops require approval, always check before buying.

 Simple blow up, portable pools may require a building application for the pool and fence from a private building certifier.

 responsible for ensuring their pool safety barrier is compliant

-with the Pool Fencing Standard; visit the Department of Housing and Public Works website.
+with the Pool Fencing Standard; visit the Queensland Building and Construction Commission (QBCC) website.